 Austin DWI Lawyer

 It’s not difficult to underestimate your level of intoxication.
 In the state of Texas, if you have a blood alcohol content (BAC) of more than .08 and you’re operating a vehicle, you can be charged with driving while intoxicated (DWI).
 Most people can cross that threshold after three or four drinks, and Austin police make many borderline arrests.
-If you’ve been arrested for DWI in Austin or Travis County, DWI defense lawyer Erin Shinn can provide you with the best strategy to ensure the successful outcome of your case.
+If you’ve been arrested for DWI in Austin or Travis County, DWI defense lawyer Erin Shinn will provide you with an aggressive strategy to defend you against the charges.

 DWI Investigations in Texas